font/k8s-example-apps/pacman-nodejs-app/docs/pacman-nodejs-app-federated-gke-az-aws-portability.md

-This guide will walk you through creating multiple Kubernetes clusters spanning multiple public cloud providers and use a federation control plane to deploy the Pac-Man Node.js application onto each cluster, then move it away from AWS.
+This guide will walk you through creating multiple Kubernetes clusters spanning multiple public cloud providers and use a federation control plane to deploy the Pac-Man Node.js application onto the Google Cloud Platform and Microsoft Azure clusters, then swap the Amazon Web Services cluster with the Azure cluster.
-The Kubernetes clusters and Pac-Man application will be deployed using the following public cloud providers: Google Cloud Platform, Amazon Web Services, and Azure.

 ## High-Level Architecture